yixin-mei/yixin-mei.github.io/_publications/FamilyBusiness.md

  ---
-title: "Family Business in Entertainment Industry"
+title: "Why Do Superstars Hire Their Moms as Agents?
+Evidence from the Entertainment Industry in China"
 collection: publications
 permalink: /publication/FamilyBusiness
 pubtype: 'workinprogress'